johndistasio/protoform/README.md

 ## Things to do
 - [ ] Can the custom flag parsing logic be replaced by the standard flags package?
 Initial design required a custom flag parser; this is probably no longer true.
 - [ ] Support more complex data than plain strings (arrays and maps, etc.)
+- [ ] Custom template functions for handy data manipulations (i.e. starting an array-based list at 1)
 - [ ] In-place file writing
 - [ ] Better error messages